awalther28/kafka-tutorials-workshops/README.md

 2. Run ```ccloud kafka acl create --allow --service-account <service-account-ID> --operation READ --operation WRITE --operation CREATE --topic '*'```

-## Working with nested JSON
-Kafka-tutorial link: https://kafka-tutorials.confluent.io/working-with-nested-json/ksql.html#problem-description
+## Kafka-Tutorials on CCloud
 Because we setup our Kafka cluster and ksqlDB application in CCloud, we will need to deviate from the instructions a little bit:

 - Instead of using the ksqlDB cli, we can use the ksqlDB editor in CCloud
-- Instead of using the kafka-console-producer, we can use `ccloud kafka topic produce financial_txns`
+- Instead of using the kafka-console-producer, we can use `ccloud kafka topic produce <topic>`
 - Use the "add properties" button in the ksqlDB editor to set the auto.offset.reset policy to 'earliest'
 - Use "ksqlDB" and "Data Flow" section of the CCloud UI to see data

+### Working with nested JSON
+Kafka-tutorial link: https://kafka-tutorials.confluent.io/working-with-nested-json/ksql.html#problem-description

-## Working with hetergeneous JSON
+### Working with hetergeneous JSON
 Kafka-tutorial link: https://kafka-tutorials.confluent.io/working-with-json-different-structure/ksql.html#problem-description

-Because we setup our Kafka cluster and ksqlDB application in CCloud, we will need to deviate from the instructions a little bit:

-- Instead of using the ksqlDB cli, we can use the ksqlDB editor in CCloud
-- Instead of using the kafka-console-producer, we can use `ccloud kafka topic produce source_data`
-- Use the "add properties" button in the ksqlDB editor to set the auto.offset.reset policy to 'earliest'
-- Use "ksqlDB" and "Data Flow" section of the CCloud UI to see data

 ##  Clean Up